-- The Coordinator has designated the following Title IX Assistant Coordinator: Mary E. Main, Executive Director of Human Resources, Two South Main 109, 540-458-8920.
+- The Coordinator has designated the following Title IX Assistant Coordinator: Jodi Williams, Executive Director of Human Resources, Two South Main 109, 540-458-8920.

 - Inquiries may also be directed to the Assistant Secretary for Civil Rights, U.S. Department of Education.

 Applicants are advised that Washington and Lee University's most recent Campus Security Report and Fire Safety Report, containing information about W&L's public safety policies and services and annual compilations of campus crime and fire accident statistics, can be found online.
 Applicants are entitled to a written copy of these reports, which may be obtained by contacting Human Resources at 540-458-8920.